Your sign up request was successful! Please check your email inbox to confirm.

 Jennifer has a BA in Creative Writing and Journalism from Middlesex University.
 She is interested in the stories that don’t get told, the reasons why, and the media’s role in how things are perceived.
 She is an avid script writer and poet and will be starting an MA in Screenwriting at the LCC in Autumn 2018.

 With over 30 years’ experience in broadcasting and many awards under her belt, Flora is always on a mission to uncover and mentor new talent, and to bring stories made by local filmmakers around the world to an international audience.
 She conceived and ran Channel 4’s long running Unreported World, and was the founding commissioning editor of Witness, Al Jazeera English’s flagship documentary strand which transmitted to 280 million homes worldwide.
 Since leaving, she has run workshops for BBC Media Action with Libyan filmmakers, and acted as a mentor for IDFA Academy, East Doc platform, EsoDoc, Docs in Thessaloniki (with the EDN) and Medimed in Sitges.
 She is the Director of Global Short Docs Forum, and an Executive Producer and a mentor for the One World Media Fellowship.

 Lisya has worked with One World Media in various capacities since 2013.
 She is currently responsible for One World Media programmes for nurturing new talent, including the Fellowship, Global Short Docs Forum, and the training workshops.

-Lisya is a producer and project manager, working on film and event production for over ten years.
+Lisya is a producer and project manager, working on film and event production for over fourteen years.
 She has worked with the Rory Peck Trust, Barbican Centre, Open City Documentary Festival, and DocumentarIst Istanbul Documentary Days, among others, managing a range of film, event and training programmes.
-She also has experience in video production, and her latest short films are touring festivals worldwide.
-She has an MA in Film Studies, and a background in Political Science.
+She has experience in video production, as well as an MA in Film Studies, and a background in Political Science.

 Saleh’s role at the DEC is to provide strategic leadership and management to ensure that the charity is run to UK legal and best practice standards.
 He is responsible for reporting to the Board of Trustees and enacting their decisions – while also representing the DEC with major partners, at key events and meetings.